Read our June 2021 Newsletter for all the latest news and updates.

 In response to these strange and often challenging times, engage in their future wanted to best to facilitate and deliver a forum that would allow our members to not just connect but to also contribute to, and benefit from, the knowledge and experience that had been gathered over recent weeks by colleagues across the national network of members.

-To join this #engage_and_connect session please email us at email@example.com and we’ll send you the invitation link and joining details.
+To register, please email us at email@example.com and we’ll send you the joining details.

 * * * *